rsksmart/devportal-1.0/rif/multisig/sdk/erc721/erc721_transactions.md

 - Approve transaction
   * Parameters:
-    - `approved: string` - the address allowed to execute transfer operations in behalf of the owner
+    - `approved: string` - the address allowed to execute transfer operations on behalf of the owner
     - `tokenId: BigNumber` - the id of the token {:.snippet__parameters.snippet__parameters--lightgreen.border-bottom-0}